havlep/Hololens4Labs/README.md

      <img width="960" alt="Unity Azure Storage Settings" src="https://github.com/havlep/Hololens4Labs/assets/4102880/5603338e-241d-4ca1-ac2d-b4821538de73">
      * You should see the enpoint url under the 'Connection String' property
   4. Save your project

+##### B) File AzureServicesEndpointsConfig configuration
+Inside of the project do the following:
+   1. Open the Assets/Resources/AzureServicesEndpointsConfig.json file
+   2. Enter the key into the value of the ImageAnalysisKey
+   3. Enter the endpoint into the value of ImageAnalysisEndpoint
+   4. Save the file

 ### Configuration the Computer Vision resource
 #### Getting the endpoint for computer vision